How To Edit Your WordPress User Profile

 2 – Visual Editor

-Tip: If ever you experience any problems when trying to insert code into your pages or posts (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.
+Tip: Should you experience any problems when trying to add code to your content (e.g. HTML), try disabling the visual editor checkbox in this section.

 3 – Admin Color Scheme

-You can select a new global color scheme for your WP admin area from the default choices provided, or add a custom color scheme using various WordPress plugins …
+You can choose a different global color scheme for your WP administration area from the default choices, or add a custom color scheme using various WordPress plugins …

-Although this will not affect what your blog visitors see (the design of your site is controlled by your theme) or the functional aspects of your site, this feature can be useful to brand the dashboard with your corporate colors, or allowing registered users on your site to personalize their own dashboard area.
+Although this has no impact on what your site visitors see (themes control the look of your site is controlled by your theme) or the functional aspects of your site, this feature can be useful for branding the dashboard area with your corporate colors, or allowing registered users on your site to personalize their own admin area.

 4 – Keyboard Shortcuts

-Ticking this box allow you to moderate comments quickly using keyboard shortcuts.
+Checking this box allow you to quickly navigate and perform actions when moderating comments using keyboard shortcuts.

 5 – Toolbar

-The Admin Toolbar displays at the very top of your Admin screen and provides you (and your users) with access to various admin functions, features, information and “quick links” to other areas of your site …
+The Toolbar is located at the very top of your Administration screen and provides you (and your logged in site users) with access to various important administrative functions, features, information and “quick links” to other areas of your site …

-Note: Leave the “Show Toolbar when viewing site” check box enabled to display the Admin Toolbar in your WP dashboard.
+Important: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Admin Toolbar in your WordPress admin area.

 Profile > Name